 There is a lot of variance in terms of refrigerator repair costs, which makes it difficult to answer these questions simply.
-Still, if you’re looking for an expert opinion on whether to repair or replace your refrigerator, you’ve come to the right place.
+Generally, it ranges from $200 to $500, but depending on what needs to be serviced, you may be looking at an invoice outside of that range.
+For an expert opinion on whether to repair or replace your refrigerator, you’ve come to the right place.

 Most issues—such as a faulty thermostat, worn door gasket, or leaking icemaker—can be reliably fixed at a relatively low cost.
 So, unless you hate your current refrigerator, these issues don’t warrant purchasing a brand-new refrigerator.